doconix/string-format-full/README.md

 A full implementation of the Python formatting mini-language -- built by transcoding the official Jython code.

-Since Jython is a 20+ year-old codebase that has been tested and used throughout the world.
-This code has minimal changes to the original Jython because Java -> Javascript is a straightforward conversion.
+Jython is a 20+ year-old codebase, and this module inherits much of its maturity.
+The code requires minimal changes to the original Jython because Java -> Javascript is a straightforward conversion.
 Kudos to the Jython team! https://www.jython.org/

 Minified size: `21kb`